|

 3 Invariants

-Instead of using an If the state is a terminated state, then the postcondition is true in that state.For Square , satisfaction of the postcondition is
+Instead of using an If the state is a terminated state, then the postcondition is true in that state.For Square, satisfaction of the postcondition is

 equivalent to the invariance of the formula

-(pc = "Done") => (x = N^2)since a formula of the form (pc = "Done") => ... is
+(pc = "Done") => (x = N^2)since a formula of the form (pc = "Done") => ...is

-"Done" .
+trivially true in any state withpcnot equal to"Done".
 (If you don't find this obvious,

 review